BenjiTrapp/http-request-smuggling-lab/lab-1-nginx/README.md

 <img src="../static/lab1.png">

-This first lab is based on nginx.
+This first lab is based on NGINX.
 Your mission is to access the hidden location placed at `/_hidden/index.html` and grab the flag.

 <br>
 <br>
 <img width="220" src="../static/composition.png">
 </p>

-Nginx 1.17.6 - it's all that is required to train
+NGINX 1.17.6 - it's all that is required to train
 <br>
 <br>